Country Store Gifts

 The National Historic Landmark of Waterford not only is wonderful to visit, but to remember–with gifts that honor its history, architecture, agriculture, and beauty.

-The Corner Store in the center of the village (40138 Main Street), is currently open Fridays and Saturdays from 10 a.m. to 2 p.m., and on Sunday afternoons.
+The Corner Store is located in the center of the village at 40138 Main Street.
+The store’s winter hours are Saturdays from 10 a.m. to 2 p.m., and early afternoons on Sundays.

 - Those handy little folding tables in beautiful woods.

 - Gleaming pewter table accessories, plus bookmarks and ornaments with messages for everyone on your list.

 - Turned wood bowls, bottle stoppers, honey dippers, proper spurtles to stir your porridge, and jewelry too.

 - Yummy things: jams, jellies, pickles, elderberry tea, honey and now, maple syrup!